sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

  \\Description  | Descriptive text of the marker
  \\OccursUnder  | List of markers, this marker may nest under
  \\Rank         |
- \\Underline    | We don't do underlining.
-It's not pretty
  \\NotRepeatable |
  \\ColorName    | Color names are not supported.
 Use \\Color instead